 APPRAISER: With the pouch hanging at the side.
 And inside the pouch, it would carry flint, fire-making tools, kindling.

 GUEST: Oh, okay.

-APPRAISER: And, fortunately, we have one object that remains that was inside the pouch-- the little plug of tobacco right next to you there.
-The designs are floral, and those floral designs are herbal in nature.
+APPRAISER: And fortunately, we have one object that remains that was inside the pouch: that little plug of tobacco.
+The designs are floral, herbal in nature.
 They would protect the wearer.
 They might help him in the hunt, help him in warfare.

 GUEST: You mean all these say something?

 APPRAISER: All of these floral elements do say something very specific.
 It's meant to protect the owner.
 It's a very important bag.